TenSzalik/text_process_and_pesel_verify_tasks/README.md

 # Contelizer recruitment task

-A Django website with two services: one for checking the PESEL number and extracting information from it (gender and date of birth).
+A Django website with two services: one for checking the PESEL* number and extracting information from it (gender and date of birth).
 The other service is for uploading .txt files and shuffling the letters in each word.

+*PESEL is the national identification number used in Poland since 1979.
+It always has 11 digits, identifies just one person and cannot be changed to another one.

 ## How to run